SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

      * **'z'** is orthogonal to the probe plane

+.. _node-pipelines:

 Node pipelines
 --------------

 Both :py:func:`~spikeinterface.sortingcomponents.peak_detection.detect_peaks()` and
-:py:func:`~spikeinterface.sortingcomponents.peak_localization.localize_peaks()` need to walk throughout the entire recording traces.
-So this make reading traces and computing the preprocessing twice : this can be very slow!
+:py:func:`~spikeinterface.sortingcomponents.peak_localization.localize_peaks()` need to walk throughout the entire recording traces, duplicating the reading of the traces from disk and applying the preprocessing.
+This can be very slow!

-Luckily, there is an internal machinery to avoid the 2 times traces reading : :py:func:`~spikeinterface.core.run_node_pipeline()`
+Luckily, there is an internal machinery to avoid the multiple passes over the traces: the :py:func:`~spikeinterface.core.run_node_pipeline()` function.

 The *node pipeline* is an API that runs user-selected *nodes* in parallel on all traces' chunks and performs computations like
 **peak detection**, **peak localization**, **svd featuring**, ...

 Here is a small example that does peak detection and localization at once.
-In the following, please note that there is a middle node that does not output final results : the local waveforms extractor.
+In the following, please note that there is an intermediate node, the `ExtractDenseWaveforms` node, that does not output final results (notice the `return_output=False`), but is needed to extract waveforms for the localization node.

 .. code-block:: python